 - Walk through a redwood tree in Northern California and explore Mendocino on the Pacific Coast

-- Get an introduction to college campus life living in the dorms at the University of Washington, Southern Oregon University, and Berkeley
+- Get an introduction to college campus life living in the dorms at the University of Washington, Southern Oregon University, Portland University and the University of California, Berkeley

-- Celebrate Shabbat in the wilderness at Olympic National Park and with the Jewish community of Ashland, Oregon
+- Celebrate Shabbat in Seattle, Washington and Ashland, Oregon

 A sample itinerary is available for an even fuller sense of the experience.